 After you have completed and paid off one hard money loan with us, typically repeat borrowers are permitted to have up to four concurrent loans with us, but a sum total maximum principal of $650,000, but this determination will be made in our sole discretion and will involve a more in-depth understanding of the availability of your work crew(s).

 As a Colorado hard money lender, we require that we hold the first and only lien on properties.

-Typically our hard money loans have payments of $0 until the earlier of the end of the initial term, the property is sold or refinanced or there is a default; hence we are not generally concerned about $0 loan payments, but we are concerned with your ability successfully complete the project and have funds available for related expenses.
-If we do not think you can make the $0 loan payments, pay for some repairs before drawing rehab funds (if there is a rehab account) and complete the project we will not make the loan.
+We closely look at the borrowers’ exit strategies.
+We do look at the borrowers ability to pay their expenses.
+Some of our hard money loans have payments of $0 until payoff (unless there is a default); Obviously, in such cases, $0 loan payments do not concern us, but we are concerned with your ability to successfully complete the project and have funds available for related expenses.
+If we do not think you can pay your expenses which may include utilities, insurance, monthly loan payments (if any), taxes, repairs (or some repairs before drawing rehab funds, if there is a rehab account), monthly loan payments (if any are called for), etc., and pay off your loan via the planned exit strategy we will not make the loan.

 In general no, we will only loan as the first and only lien holder.
 As the loan is a hard money loan we want the hard asset (i.e. the property) to be unencumbered by other loans, whether subordinate or superior to our loan.
 In some cases we require a first lien on the project property and may be secured by junior liens on other properties.

 Yes, but you need to comply with Colorado and other laws regarding the purchase contracts, process, etc.